MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 The platform will not populate audit field values in these cases:

-- Copy company.
+- Copying company.
 The values in the tables of the company being copied stay the same, and the values are copied to the tables of the new company.
 - Synchronizing the table schema with the application.

 > [!NOTE]